 Hypertension is a chronic condition in which there is elevated blood pressure.
 As the heart is working more, it may lead to stroke, myocardial infarction, aneurysms, peripheral arterial diseases, chronic kidney diseases or even heart failure.

-a chronic condition of the airways associated with reversible airflow obstruction, bronchospasm and difficulty in breathing.
+Asthma is a chronic condition of the airways associated with reversible airflow obstruction, bronchospasm and difficulty in breathing.
 The symptoms are variable and recurrent.